-The Innovation Ohio Loan Fund provides loans for acquisition, construction, and related capital costs of technology, facilities, and equipment purchases.
-The fund was created to assist existing Ohio companies in developing next-generation products and services within the state's Industry Sectors up to 75 percent ranging from $500,000 to $1.5 million and can cover up to 75 percent of the project cost.
+The Innovation Ohio Loan Fund provides loans for acquisition, construction and related capital costs of technology, facilities and equipment purchases.
+The fund was created to help Ohio companies develop next-generation products and services within the state's key industry sectors.
+Loans range from $500,000 to $1.5 million and can cover up to 75 percent of the project cost.